i-doit/knowledge-base/docs/en/basics/web-gui.md

 ## Logon Screen

 When you activate i-doit after successful installation, the logon screen is displayed first.
-Here you can logon to i-doit directly or you can go to the [Admin Center](../system-administration/admin-center.md) by clicking the "Admin-Center" button in the lower area of the window.
+Here you can logon to i-doit directly or you can go to the [Admin-Center](../system-administration/admin-center.md) by clicking the "Admin-Center" button in the lower area of the window.

 [![Logon Screen](../assets/images/en/basics/web-gui/1-gui.png)](../assets/images/en/basics/web-gui/1-gui.png)